 These tags can also be safely used for humans, worn on clothing for camping, hiking, or spending time outdoors.
 I guess you could say this is an all-around family safe pest control product, that is especially great for pets that spend a lot of time outdoors.

-The collar is worn around your pet’s neck, with the active ingredients only on the inside of the band (NOT the case for other flea/tick collars).
-This is going to deliver the very smallest amount of product to your pet’s skin at once, and is the least toxic option for chemically-based flea control.
+The collar is worn around your pet’s neck, with the active ingredients only on the inside of the band (NOT the case for other fleas/tick collars).
+This is going to deliver the very smallest amount of product to your pet’s skin at once and is the least toxic option for chemically-based flea control.

 The Seresto Collar can be removed and placed back into its container when you don’t need it, and stored with minimal loss of efficacy.
 Because the effective compound is released in very small amounts, and so slowly, these bad boys are effective for at least eight months, so you don’t have to worry about constant reapplication or purchasing.

-Overall, the best way to protect your pet from fleas, ticks and other pests is to be aware and to stay vigilant in your practices.
+Overall, the best way to protect your pet from fleas, ticks, and other pests is to be aware and to stay vigilant in your practices.
 You don’t need to use cancer-causing chemicals, or toxic treatments to prevent or treat infestations.
 But it’s important to keep your home and pet free of pests, to keep your pet healthy and happy.

 Keeping your yard free of debris, and using one of the aforementioned products will help keep the critters away from your home’s boundaries.
-Pay extra attention to places like wood piles or compost heaps.
+Pay extra attention to places like woodpiles or compost heaps.
 If you’re using essential oils or Wondercide, reapply often and liberally.
 If you live in an area that’s very prone to pet pests (like the Southeast US), you may need a little extra help from something like a Seresto Collar.
 And that’s ok!

-I’m available for Live Q&A on Facebook Live every Thursday at 12:30pm EST, and for one-on-one consultation at a time that’s convenient for you.
+I’m available for Live Q&A on Facebook Live every Thursday at 12:30 pm EST, and for a one-on-one consultation at a time that’s convenient for you.
 I am your pet’s ally for all things big and small, and you don’t have to compromise your pet’s health (or your family’s) for safe flea treatment.